enqueuezero/site/projects/numpy/broadcasting.md

 # Broadcasting In NumPy

-In NumPy, there is a need to operate arithmetic operation on two arrays having different dimentions.
+In NumPy, there is a need to operate arithmetic operation on two arrays having different dimensions.
 In the following example, x has shape (2,2,2), while 1 is just a scalar value.
 Thanks to the broadcasting, it still works.

 ```python
 >>> x = np.zeros((2,2,2))